Motion Deblurring with an Adaptive Network: Introduction

-However, there are two major limitations shared by prior deblurring works.
-Firstly, the filters of a generic CNN are spatially invariant (with spatially-uniform receptive field), which is a suboptimal modeling of the dynamic scene deblurring process and offers limited accuracy.
-Secondly, existing methods attempt to increase receptive field by increasing the model's computational footprint, making them unsuitable for real-time applications.
+There are two major limitations shared by prior deblurring works.
+Firstly, the filters of a generic CNN are spatially invariant (with spatially-uniform receptive field), which is suboptimal to model the process of dynamic scene deblurring and limits their accuracy.
+Secondly, existing methods achieve high receptive field through networks with a large number of parameters and high computational footprint, making them unsuitable for real-time applications.
 As the only other work of this kind, \cite{zhang2018dynamic} recently proposed a design composed of multiple CNNs and Recurrent Neural Networks (RNN) to learn spatially varying weights for deblurring.
-However, their performance is inferior to the state-of-the-art~\cite{zhang2019deep} in several aspects.
-Reaching a trade-off among inference time, accuracy of restoration, and receptive field is a non-trivial task which we address in this paper (see Fig. \ref{fig:time}).
-We investigate position and motion-aware CNN architecture, which can efficiently handle multiple image regions experiencing motion with different magnitude and direction.
+However, their performance is inferior to the state-of-the-art~\cite{tao2018scale} in several aspects.
+Reaching a trade-off among inference time, accuracy of restoration, and receptive field is a non-trivial task which we address in this paper.
+We investigate position and motion-aware CNN architecture, which can efficiently handle multiple image segments undergoing motion with different magnitude and direction.

 Following recent developments, we adopt an end-to-end learning based approach to directly estimate the restored sharp image.
 For single image deblurring, we build a fully convolutional architecture equipped with filter-transformation and feature modulation capability suited for the task of motion deblurring.
-Our design leverages the fact that motion blur is essentially an aggregation of various spatially varying transformations of the image, and a network that implicitly adapts to the location and direction of such motion, is a better candidate for the restoration task.
-Its advantages over prior art are three-fold: 1.
-It is a dynamic and computationally efficient as it requires only a single forward pass through each layer, obviates the need for repeated processing of the image (at different scales/patch-levels).
-2. Its components can be easily introduced into other architectures to improve their performance.
-3. The transformations estimated by the network are dynamic and hence can be meaningfully interpreted for any test image.
+Our design hinges on the fact that motion blur is essentially an aggregation of various spatially varying transformations of the image, and a network that implicitly adapts to the location and direction of such motion, is a better candidate for the restoration task.
+Next, we address the problem of video deblurring, wherein we extend our single image deblurring network to exploit the redundancy across consecutive frames of a video to guide the process.
+To this end, we introduce spatio-temporal recurrence at frame and feature-level to efficiently restore sequences of blurred frames.